arbrandes/openedx-on-openstack/docs/index.md

 - OpenStack Glance,
 - OpenStack Cinder,
 - OpenStack Heat,
-- OpenStack Neutron (including LBaaS).
+- OpenStack Neutron (including LBaaS),
+- OpenStack Swift, or any drop-in replacement service that understands the OpenStack Swift API and is registered as an object service endpoint.

 The automated deployment time for an OpenStack based Open edX environment is approximately one hour.
 It only takes a few minutes to